Frequently asked questions (FAQs)

 How long does continuation coverage last?

-If you or your qualified beneficiaries are enrolled in continuation coverage for 18 months due to the employee’s termination of employment or reduction of hours, there are two ways in which this 18-month period of continuation coverage can be extended.
+If you or your qualified beneficiaries are enrolled in PEBB Continuation Coverage (COBRA) for 18 months due to the employee’s termination of employment or reduction of hours, there are two ways in which this 18-month period of continuation coverage can be extended.

-You or your qualified beneficiaries may be entitled to receive up to 11 months of additional continuation coverage if the Social Security Administration determines you or your qualified beneficiary are disabled.
+You or your qualified beneficiaries may be entitled to receive up to 11 months of additional continuation coverage (for a total of 29 months) if the Social Security Administration determines you or your qualified beneficiary are disabled.
 Also, if you or your qualified beneficiary experiences a second qualifying event while receiving 18 months of continuation coverage (or 29 months, if the second event occurs during a disability extension) you may be entitled to receive an additional 18 months of continuation coverage, for a maximum of 36 months of continuation coverage.
-For more details, please refer to PEBB Continuation Coverage Election Notice.
+For more details, please refer to the PEBB Continuation Coverage Election Notice.

 What forms do I need to enroll?